tobchen/ScriptyToby/README.md

 A collection of useful scripts by Tobchen (me).

-## Tobinary ##

-A Python 3 script to convert plain text files to binary files.

-Reads a plain text file with values seperated by whitespaces and converts them to char, integers, floats or C strings depending on the first character of the field.

-Examples:
-- c12 - becomes a character (byte) with value 12
-- i144 - becomes an integer (32bit) with value 144
-- f-4.5 - becomes a float (32bit) with value -4.5
-- sHello - becomes a C string (zero terminated) with value Hello

-For more info call: tobinary.py -h

 ## Rezip ##

 A Python 3 script to possibly rezip a directory.